axibase/axibase-charts/syntax/functions.md

     change-field = metric
 ```

-Below is content of the dropdown.
+Below is the content of the dropdown.

 ![](images/options:fieldPath:string.png)

-Fill the dropdown with values retrieved from the `name` field of the metric descriptor and the text from the tag `description` or tag `documentation`, if the descriptor has no value for the tag `description`, we can use `textFieldPath` as an array.
+Fill the dropdown with values retrieved from the `name` field of the metric descriptor and the text from the tag `description` or tag `documentation`, if the descriptor has no value for the tag `description`, `textFieldPath` as an array can be used

 ```
   [dropdown]